markjang03/hyundai_DC/README.md

 	3. View Results: Once analysis is complete, the final video and emotion trends will be displayed.

 2. Real-Time Analysis (incomplete {this would run but wont save the result ima work on it soon})

-Purpose: Monitor and analyze driver emotions and confidence levels in real-time using a webcam.

-Steps:
-	1. Start Analysis: Click the “Start Real-Time Analysis” button to begin monitoring.
- The app will:
-	•	Capture video frames from your webcam.
-	•	Detect emotions and extract facial features in real-time.
-	•	Display the video feed with annotated emotions and confidence levels.
-	•	Plot confidence trends over time.
-	2. Stop Analysis: Click the “Stop Real-Time Analysis” button to end monitoring.
-The application will save the confidence trends chart.

 3. Results & Report